Sony Building, 4110 — Vanderbilt University

 you would like to join the course without satisfying the prereq,

-please email me with an explanation so I can evaluate your preparedness
+please email me so I can consider your request.